 ”give me a man that we may fight together!”

-As I said early, Goliath was huge, a champion and VERY strong.
-The helmet, shield and coat of armor were made of bronze and weighed approximately 156 pounds – if my math is correct- hmmm-.
+As I said earlier, Goliath was huge, a champion, and VERY strong.
+The helmet, shield, and coat of armor were made of bronze and weighed approximately 156 pounds – if my math is correct- hmmm-.
 He carried a bronze javelin, which is a heavy spear and the tip of the javelin alone was 18 + pounds!
 While standing there, David also heard something else that struck his interest.
 The men talking to each other and related

 “; and it shall be that the man who kills him (Goliath) the king will enrich with great riches, will give him his daughter and give his father’s house exemptions from taxes in Israel!”
 1 Samuel 17:25

-David said “what?” – not really, but he did confirm the reward.
+David said “what?”
+Actually, not really, but he go to the king’s men and did confirm the reward.
 When David’s older brother heard David talking to the other men, he was angry!

 “ Why did you come down here and with whom have you left those few sheep in the wilderness?”
 1 Samuel 17:28.

 A shot, for sure like any good older brother.
 As David continued to inquire, King Saul finally heard about it and sent for David.
 David told Saul,